-Blue Hour is the time of day immediately before sun rise, and immediately after sun set.
-During this time the sun has taken its final bow for the day – having passed below the horizon.
-But in the absence of its brilliance emerges another, softer, gentler, seemingly ever-present light.
-Unassuming, subtle and patient.
-For a brief moment its glow reflects off the morning or evening sky’s atmosphere and graces all things below with an etherial, supernatural beauty.
+Blue hour happens twice a day; immediately before sun rise, and immediately after Golden Hour and sun set.
+During this time the sun has taken its final bow, passing below the horizon.
+In the absence of its brilliance a softer, gentler light emerges; unassuming, subtle and patient.
+For a brief moment its glow reflects off the atmosphere gracing all things below in etherial, supernatural beauty.

-Blue Hour doesn’t last long.
-In the morning soft, gentle hues slowly emerge from the darkness of the previous night – but are soon forgotten as the sun reaches the horizon and emerges – its drama dominating all things under its domain.
-In the evening, Blue Hour initially may go unnoticed as the sun’s final rays majestically recede then fade to twilight, then darkness.
-Stars emerge and the point of demarcation slides away softly.
+Blue Hour doesn’t last long; the morning’s gentle hues slowly emerge from the darkness – but are soon overpowered as the sun emerges – its drama dominating all things.
+In the evening, blue hour brings a coolness in the air, as the sun’s rays recede, then fade to twilight, then darkness.
+Stars emerge and the point of demarcation softly slides away.

 Blue hour has no definitive beginning nor end, and by God’s grace, happens every day.
 Blue Hour is my favorite time to photograph.
 It’s the time when the drama is over and others have packed up and headed home.
 Often during this time one is free to simply wander, explore and shoot in peaceful evening light.